OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/selenium-automated-tests.md

 ```
 1. First, we wait until the page is loaded using the Wait object;
 2. Then we use the same technique from the past test, to get the Xaml Elements references;
 3. Next, we type in the textbox.
-Note that we need to find a `contenteditable` inside of the textbox.
+Note that we need to find a `contenteditable` (or a `textarea` for OpenSilver 2.x) inside of the textbox.
 This happens because OpenSilver's textbox is not a plain Html textbox, it is a far more powerful and complex control in order to replicate the features of Xaml Textbox;
 4. We just click the button;
 5. Now we search, inside of the listbox, if we have some element containing the text that we added from the textbox